-Data from the Woodfin Apartments, Homeward Bound’s permanent supportive housing residence, shows that since its inception in 2016, 90% of individuals housed have remained on there.
-Mission Hospital reported that after following Homeward Bound clients a year before they were moved into housing and a year after, their emergency department visits decreased by 50%.
+Data from the Woodfin Apartments, Homeward Bound’s permanent supportive housing residence, shows that since its inception in 2016, 90% of the residents there have remained housed.
+Mission Hospital reported that by following the incedents of illness and/or injury for Homeward Bound clients a year before they moved into housing and a year after, their emergency department visits decreased by 50%.
 A gentleman who was once the most arrested person in Asheville for nuisance crimes decreased his interaction with law enforcement by 83% after moving into the Woodfin.

 the average annual cost for one person living on the street

-the average annual cost of housing and support services for one person
+the average annual cost of housing & support services for 1 person

 The Woodfin Project, Homeward Bound’s Permanent Supportive Housing residence which began in 2016, is a model for Home is Key.